Today we will finally be talking about improving probably the most accessible type of Bullet Journal lettering – your handwriting.

-The right grip is the one where not a single muscle of your hand is overly flexed and you aren’t holding your pen as your life depends on it.
+The right grip is the one where not a single muscle of your hand is overly flexed, and you aren’t holding your pen as if your life depends on it.

-If you put that much pressure on your grip it will lead to lines looking constrained and you will get tired of writing pretty soon.
+Putting that much pressure on your grip will lead to lines looking constrained, and you will get tired of writing pretty soon.

 So be sure you have a relaxed grip and allow your pen to flow on your pages.